Lent at St. Peter's Church

 Two Lenten Activities

 Lent Madness began at Forward Movement in 2010 as a fun and irreverent way to combine the friendly competition of sports with Lenten devotions focused on the saints.
 It has gained in popularity each year, and has quite a following across the country (and possibly around the world).
 Each year, a selection of 32 saints are placed in a competitive bracket format, with online voting each weekday of Lent to determine who moves on in each round to ultimately win the Golden Halo.
+Learning about saints, who are complex, not-perfect Christians like many of us, is a great way to engage children in a Lenten faith-at-home activity--check out this Grow Christians article for suggestions!
 Fill out your bracket, follow the competition, and vote for your favorites!

 Prayer is an integral part of many Lenten practices.
 We are invited to engage in self-examination and repentance in order to remove the self-imposed barriers between us and God.
 This is something we can only accomplish with God's help, which we ask for through prayer.
 As Martin Luther said, "To be a Christian without prayer is not more possible than to be alive without breathing."

-This Lent, St. Peter's is pleased to offer a variety of Lenten devotional books.
+This Lent, St. Peter's is pleased to offer a variety of opportunities for Lenten devotions.
 They are available in the church office or following worship services in the narthex.

 - An Illustrated Lent for Families includes devotionals, coloring pages, and activities for families to use together as they journey through Lent.

 - Pray As You Go offers brief daily sessions designed to cultivate prayer, using music, scripture, and reflections.